Algeria and the United Nations: Human rights advocacy

 Algeria has participated in various UN bodies, such as the Human Rights Council, and has worked towards improving gender equality, poverty alleviation, and education, both domestically and internationally.
 Although Algeria's domestic human rights record has been subject to scrutiny, particularly concerning issues such as freedom of speech and assembly, the country has committed to several international human rights treaties and conventions through its UN membership.

 Diplomatic initiatives and regional cooperation

 Algeria has used the UN as a forum to advocate for regional stability and cooperation, particularly in the context of North Africa and the Sahel.
-The country has played an primary role in addressing regional security issues, including counter-terrorism measures and transnational organized crime, which have posed challenges to the stability of the region.
+The country has played a primary role in addressing regional security issues, including counter-terrorism measures and transnational organized crime, which have posed challenges to the stability of the region.
 As a result, Algeria has worked closely with the UN on initiatives to promote security and development in these regions.

 Algeria has also consistently advocated for reforms in the structure of the United Nations, particularly concerning the Security Council.
 The country has supported calls for increased representation of African and developing nations in key UN bodies, arguing that the current structure does not adequately reflect the geopolitical realities of the modern world.